 Gum Disease Prevention

-In order to prevent gum disease, you should follow theses instructions:
+In order to prevent gum disease, you should follow these instructions:

 - Brush your teeth at least twice a day to remove dental plaque that accumulates on teeth surfaces.